 Is Buttermilk In Coffee A Good Idea?

-While you might think that buttermilk could be a great idea in coffee, the sour taste of buttermilk doesn't work well with coffee and often ruins its overall taste.
+Buttermilk might look like vanilla ice cream, but it has a bitter taste.
+The sour taste of buttermilk doesn't work well with coffee and often ruins its overall taste.
 Since buttermilk has lactic-acid producing bacteria in it, adding buttermilk to coffee is on par with adding plain Greek yogurt into your coffee.

 Uses Of Buttermilk (Popular Recipes)